 The Black Tomatoes

-Black Cherry ($5.75) F/C (Ch) (VE) 65 days.
+Black Cherry ($5.95) F/C (Ch) (VE) 65 days.
 A perfectly round cherry tomato with classic black tomato flavor, sweet, yet rich, smoky and complex.
 Fruit picks easily from the stem and is produced in abundance on vigorous, tall plants.
-These cherries are irresistibly delicious: look like a black cherry, taste like a sweet cherry-- a unique addition to the color and flavor spectrum of cherry tomatoes for your garden, along with Sun Gold, Green Grape, Snow White, Crazy and Reisentraube and our other cherries, it makes an arresting display for any table.
+These cherries are irresistibly delicious: look like a black cherry, taste like a sweet cherry-- a unique addition to the color and flavor spectrum of cherry tomatoes for your garden, along with our other cherries, it makes a dazzling display for any table.
 Just outstanding.
 These guys got eaten moments after the photograph was taken. :)

-NEW FOR 2013 Black From Tula ($5.75) 75 days.
+Black From Tula ($5.95) 75 days.
 The largest of the irresistably luscious black tomatoes, this big old-time Russian beauty produces a heavy crop of 4 inch,12 to 14 ounce, deep garnet-mahogany with all the promise of the smoky rich flavor for which the blacks are renown.
 Sweet and earthy, its mouth-watering flavor will make your eyes roll back in your head.
 One of Laurel's all-time favorites.

 (E) (P-S)This marvelous plant offers a very heavy production of rich, sweet, fruity, elongated, mahogany plum-shaped 3" fruits that fall into your hands by the dozens as you pick them.
 This one is outstanding eaten fresh, or sliced in a salad, with a rich smoky sweetness and a delicate touch of tartness to its creamy flesh, it makes a fabulous and perfectly balanced sauce or paste and is becoming a great favorite for canning.
 I like it fresh off the vine for straight-up garden snackin'.
 First place winner at the TomatoMania tasting of 2002.